-a. academic advisor: staff member that acts as mentor , providing insights or direction on an individual basis to a group of students;

-b. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year;

-c. (the) Act: the Higher Education and Scientific Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek];

-d. assignment: part of the course examination, e.g. written exam, multiple choice exam, oral exam, portfolio;

-e. bachelor thesis project: an individually and independently written thesis, related to a specific domain, that concludes the programme;

-f. binding study advice: the advice in accordance with Article 7.8b of the Act entailing that the student can or cannot continue in the programme, in case of the latter also referred to as the 'negative binding study advice';
+The state of the s on an individual basis to a group of students; b. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; c. (the) Act: the Higher Education and Scientific Research Act [Wet op het hoger onderwijs en wetenschappelijk onderzoek]; d. assignment: part of the course examination, e.g. written exam, multiple choice exam, oral exam, portfolio; e. bachelor thesis project: an individually and independently written thesis, related to a specific domain, that concludes the programme; f. binding study advice: the advice in accordance with Article 7.8b of the Act entailing that the student can or cannot continue in the programme, in case of the latter also referred to as the 'negative binding study advice';

-g. board of examiners: the programme committee referred to in Article 7.12 of the Act;

-h. course: a programme component or study unit of the programme within the meaning of Article 7.3 of the Act;
+board of examiners: the programme committee referred to in Article 7.12 of the Act; a programme component or study unit of the programme within the meaning of Article 7.3 of the Act;